AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/editMessageCaption$Input.md

 > **editMessageCaption$Input**: `object`

 Edits the message content caption.
-Returns the edited message after the edit is completed on the server side.
+Returns the edited message after the edit is completed on the server side

-- Can be used only if message.can_be_edited == true

 ## Type declaration